-Even fitness-conscious people like to indulge in a happy hour now and then but, if you’re serious about building muscle or burning fat, those two-for-one well drinks will get in the way of your goals.
+Even fitness-conscious people like to indulge in a happy hour now and then but, if you’re serious about building muscle or burning fat, those two-for-one well drinks will get in the way of your goals, not to mention all the holiday cheer at Christmas and New Years parties this time of year.
 While we’d like to tell you that boozing it up won’t affect your health and fitness goals, that would be a lie.
 Your body won’t perform optimally, and your workout attitude might not be in top form, either.
-That’s not to say that you should quit drinking altogether, but consider cutting back and strategizing when you imbibe.
+That’s not to say that you should quit drinking altogether, but consider strategizing how and when you imbibe this holiday season.

 Interferes With Muscle Building

 In order to build muscle, your body has to synthesize protein.
 Unfortunately, alcohol consumption has shown to mess that process up.
 In a study published on PLOS.org, researchers found that drinking reduced the rates of myofibrillar protein synthesis, even when subjects ate extra protein before and/or after working out.
 That means eating more protein to try to encourage muscle building can’t overcome the way alcohol negatively affects muscle building.

 The American Addiction Centers offers a short list of the ways the brain of even an occasional or moderate drinker can be affected by alcohol including short-term memory loss, impaired decision-making, and possible blackouts.
 While you might not feel drunk the day after, there’s no telling how long the effects of the night before will last.
 It’s different for everyone and depends on things like how much you drank, how often you drink in general, your age, your family history, your health, and more.
 That’s why you might not be able to work up the enthusiasm for a workout the day after partying it up.